Generic Name: medium chain triglycerides (MEE dee um CHAIN trye GLIS er ides)

 An overdose of MCT is not likely to cause life-threatening symptoms.

-What should I avoid while taking MCT?
+What should I avoid while taking medium chain triglycerides?

 Follow your doctor's instructions about any restrictions on food, beverages, or activity.